altancode/apex/how.md

 The AppleTV treats different EDID as different displays and remembers the video settings for each.
 Taking advantage of this, my full EDID w/LLDV is used for "Movies" where I want the content displayed at the source frame rate.
-When this EDID is active, I've configured Apple TV to Match Frame Rate.
+When this EDID is active, I've configured Apple TV to Match Frame Rate and enable Dolby Vision.
 My 2nd EDID is used for "Streaming" where I'm willing to watch all content in 59.96.
-For this EDID I have configured AppleTV to not match frame rate (and use 4k 59.96).
+For this EDID I have configured AppleTV to not match frame rate (and use 4k 59.96) and it does not use Dolby Vision.
-When using the Streaming EDID, the JVC never has the frustrating 15+ second delays.
+When using the Streaming EDID, the JVC never has the frustrating 15+ second delays at the beginning or end of content.

 ## JVC HDR, LLDV and User Modes
-The LLDV EDID I've geneated is consistent with my JVC HDR 1200 gamma table.
+The LLDV EDID I've generated is consistent with my JVC HDR 1200 gamma table.
 I've configured Vertex 2 to send the command to activate this mode via serial (which is then received and processed robustly by Apex).
 With this setup, when Apple TV enables Dolby Vision, the Vertex 2 will tell Apex to enable my HDR 1200 mode.
 Apex will then robustly place the JVC RS500 into this mode.

 ## JVC SD, HDR and Other Modes
-As an aside, evertyhign is setup for non-LLDV (aka, HDR10 content mastered at ~1200 and ~4000) as well as SDR modes.
+As an aside, everything is setup for non-LLDV (aka, HDR10 content mastered at ~1200 and ~4000) as well as SDR modes.

 ## My Current Apex Profiles
 Below are my most commonly used Apex profiles.
 These are the profiles to enable Movie mode as well as to enable Streaming mode.
-The are the same with the exception of the EDID selection.
+These are the same with the exception of the EDID selection.

 First the Movie Profile